Picovoice/porcupine/README.md

 the name of your microphone device.
 The demo opens an audio stream and detects utterances of `Porcupine`.

 For more information about C demos go to [demo/c](/demo/c).

+### Microcontroller Demos

+There are several projects for various development boards inside the [mcu demo](./demo/mcu) folder.

 ## SDKs